NUJ extra helps members and their dependents who have fallen on hard times

 Chris is emeritus professor of Journalism at Liverpool John Moores University where he was head of department for many years.
 He has been a journalist, editor and journalism educator for more than 45 years working mainly in newspapers before his move into the academy.

-He was made a member of honour of the union this year and he sits on the National Executive Committee of the National Union of Journalists and has been chair of the union's Ethics Council for many years.
+He was made a member of honour of the union in 2023, sits on the National Executive Committee of the National Union of Journalists and has been chair of the union's Ethics Council for many years.

 He has written several books about Journalism: Journalism Ethics and Regulation (now in its fourth edition); Designing for Newspapers and Magazines (now in a second edition); Reporting for Journalists (now in its second edition); and Media Ethics and Self‐Regulation as well as many book chapters and papers on journalism ethics and regulation.
 He is in the process of writing a new monograph: Privacy and the News Media for Routledge.